giminni/docker-grav/README.md

 * Ability to create a named user `grav` with SSH keys for vscode development over remote SSH over port 2222
 * Ability to create a user password for SSH login securely
 * Ability to create and add the SSH keys for automatic logins and cache retrieval from local or remote host securely
+* Ability to create SSL certificates from letsencrypt.org with getssl
+* Use external certificate volume for certificate persistence
 * Use external cache volume for faster C/C++ compilation `${GRAV_HOME}/cache/.ccache`
 * Use external cache volume for faster PHP compilation `${GRAV_HOME}/cache/.phpcache`
 * Mount a docker named volume `grav_data` to a specific host directory `${GRAV_HOME}/data`